razielll/easyCropExt/README.md

 # Easy Crop - Awesome tool for cropping and taking screenshots

+## Version 1.0.3
+Fixed bug isScreenshot not returning to false

 ## Version 1.0.2
 added animation frame for dimensions box
 ##  Version 1.0.1